wix/Detox/docs/Guide.Expo.md

 - We haven't personally tried getting this to work on Android.
 If you have, feel free to open up a PR!

 ### Example App
-The [example app](https://github.com/expo/with-detox-tests) is outdated but the code is exactly the same.
-I have a PR open that'll make it runnable again.
+The [example app](https://github.com/expo/with-detox-tests) is outdated but the code is exactly the same. [@peterpme](https://twitter.com/peterpme) has a PR open that'll make it runnable again.